BillPepper/de-markierung/readme.md

 - Enable the dev-mode in chrome://extensions/
 - Click 'load unpacked' and point to the 'dist' folder

+### Build
+- Clone the repo to your local drive
+- In Chrome go to chrome://extensions/
+- In Dev-Mode click 'pack extension'

+### Installation
+- Download the crx file from git
+- Go to chrome://extensions/
+- Drag the file into the extensions window
+- Done!
+Enjoy a buggy experience ;)

 ## Known Issues

 - CORS is a pain in the ass